-The disorder has no cure and thus life long monitoring is necessary.
+The disorder has no cure, and thus life long monitoring is necessary.
 For best outcomes, an interprofessional approach is recommended.

 Many guidelines have been published for the diagnosis and management of asthma, but the most critical feature is patient education.
 The nurses are the last professionals to see the patient before discharge from the emergency department or the floors.
 Similarly, since most asthmatics are treated as outpatients, pharmacists encounter them regularly.
 Evidence shows that teaching patients about this disorder and the importance of compliance are critical for good outcomes.
-The patient should be taught about monitoring technique, inhaler use, and modifying the environment.
+The patient should be taught about monitoring techniques, inhaler use, and modifying the environment.
 A social worker should be involved in the care to ensure that the patient has adequate home support and facilities.

 Many evidence-based asthma plans are available for the management of asthma and should be handed out to patients.
 Finally, nurses also play a vital role in school-based asthma education programs that can help improve self-esteem, knowledge, and self-management behaviors.
 (Level II)

 Management of asthma requires an interprofessional approach.
-Nurses work with the clinician in providing patient and family education regarding avoiding triggers, regular use of medications, and being prepared with rescue inhalers.
-The pharmacist should assist with appropriate use of inhalers and encouraging daily medication administration.
+Nurses work with the clinician in providing patient and family education regarding avoiding triggers, regular use of medications and being prepared with rescue inhalers.
+The pharmacist should assist with the appropriate use of inhalers and encouraging daily medication administration.
 The pharmacist should carefully examine the current medications and make sure the patient is not taking any medications that may trigger an attack, working with the prescriber to modify the treatment. an interprofessional approach will result in the best outcomes.
 [Level V]

 |||Lee J,McDonald C, Review: Immunotherapy improves some symptoms and reduces long-term medication use in mild to moderate asthma.
 Annals of internal medicine.
 2018 Aug 21 [PubMed PMID: 30128507]|